Care

 Is this enough?

-No, there is a long list of buildings that require expenditure to safeguard them for the future, whilst in the past there has been public funding for path repairs this has not been provided since 2005 and there are massive opportunities for improving public outcomes on the estate.
-We would also really like to work on some projects in the future such as consolidating the walls of Loch an Eilein Castle, making the Cairngorm Club or Iron Bridge suitable for all abilities and improving the paths in the hills, such as the Lairig Ghru.
+We would really like to work on some projects in the future such as consolidating the walls of Loch an Eilein Castle, making the Cairngorm Club or Iron Bridge suitable for all abilities and improving the paths in the hills, such as the Lairig Ghru.

 How can I help?

 You can help by becoming a Friend or an Explorer.
 You can also help by participating in activities on the estate, purchasing estate produce in the shop or by making a donation.
 Everything is extremely welcome.
-If you wish to send a donation please make a cheque payable to; Rothiemurchus Maintenance Trust, c/o Hugh Younger, WS, Murray Beith Murray, 3 Glenfinlas Street, Edinburgh EH3 6AQ.
+If you wish to make a donation you can do so here, or you can send a donation, please make a cheque payable to; Rothiemurchus Maintenance Trust, c/o Hugh Younger, WS, Murray Beith Murray, 3 Glenfinlas Street, Edinburgh EH3 6AQ.

 Will my donation be spent well?

 Of course, and any donations will be greatly appreciated to help maintain this superb place.
-Donations can be made free of capital gains and inheritance tax.
-The trust is supervised by the Treasury, expenditure is audited by Chartered Accountants, and the trust is administered by the Trustees including a solicitor and the National Trust for Scotland.
+The trust is supervised by the UK Treasury, expenditure is audited by Chartered Accountants

 INSTAGRAM